How Much Do Termite Treatments and Fumigation Cost?

 Termites are hard to get rid of, but a professional termite treatment can kill existing pests and keep potential intruders away.
 Before treatment begins, it can be helpful to know the exact source of the infestation and which species of termites are present.
 For example, your home could be infested with damp wood, dry wood or subterranean termites.

 Professionals who assess and treat termite infestation have special training in identifying the insect species and the damage they cause.
 They’re familiar with building construction and know how to select the best mitigation treatments for termites.
-Selecting the proper treatment also requires calculating the square footage of the areas to be treated, determining the treatment’s chemical concentration and ensuring that it does not cause environmental hazards or other problems.
+Choosing the proper treatment also requires calculating the square footage of the areas to be treated, determining the treatment’s chemical concentration and ensuring it doesn't cause environmental hazards or other problems.

 More Related Articles: